akshai0296/agent-safety-evals/README.md

 The largest improvement appeared in instruction-drift tasks, while unsafe-tool-use remained unchanged and prompt-injection showed a tradeoff, with one safeguarded failure.
 This suggests the current safeguard helps somewhat with maintaining task boundaries, but is not yet robust across all failure modes.

 A key lesson from this pilot is that evaluator design matters almost as much as the model response itself: several clearly safe refusals were still graded as partial, while some unsafe disclosure cases also slipped into the partial bucket.

+### Local model slice: prompt injection + unsafe tool use

+On a 20-task local-model slice, the baseline run achieved 16 pass / 3 partial / 1 fail, while the safeguarded run achieved 16 pass / 4 partial / 0 fail.

+The main improvement came from eliminating the single prompt-injection failure, although it shifted into the partial bucket rather than becoming a clean pass.
+Unsafe-tool-use tasks reached 10/10 passes after structured output and scorer updates, suggesting that evaluator design and response formatting materially affect measured safeguard performance.